-- DO ensure the canteen has sufficient seating to accommodate all of workers who choose to utilize this service. - DO assign individual(s) (committee, manager, etc.) to be responsible for overseeing that the environmental policies, procedures and systems are in place and functioning. - D0 develop a system to ensure compliance with PVH CR expectations, laws, regulations, standards, codes and other legislative and regulatory requirements. - DO maximize environmental performance by setting a long-term strategy supported by the EMS that will inform decision-making on environmental management. - DO econsider to certify your facility to (or use the principles of) a standardized certification, such as ISO14001, which is a framework that a company or organization can follow to set up an effective EMS.
+- ✓ DO obtain all environmental certificates and permits in accordance with legal requirements and ensure the environmental certificates and permits are valid. - ✓ DO assign individual(s) (committee, manager, etc.) to be responsible for overseeing that the environmental policies, procedures and systems are in place and functioning. - ✓ DO develop a system to ensure compliance with PVH CR expectations, laws, regulations, standards, codes and other legislative and regulatory requirements. - ✓ DO maximize environmental performance by setting a long-term strategy supported by the EMS that will inform decision-making on environmental management. - ✓ DO consider to certify your facility to (or use the principles of) a standardized certification, such as ISO14001, which is a framework that a company or organization can follow to set up an effective EMS.